What is inflation?

 Last month, the US implemented its steepest rate hike of 75 bps in one shot rather than a slow injection of 25 bps to reign in the steep inflation.
 It did have some immediate effect, but we will see more significant changes in the coming months.

 According to analysts and experts, Canada is expected to follow suit with a hawkish increase of 75 bps.
-So far, the rate hikes have helped bring the housing market in balance by increasing the historically low supply of housing (experienced in the last 2 quarters) and have tamed the sky-high home prices to some extent.
+So far, the rate hikes have helped bring the housing market in balance by increasing the historically low supply of housing (experienced in the last two quarters) and have tamed the sky-high home prices to some extent.
 Areas of Toronto and GTA have seen a drop of 8-10%, and some suburbs lower than that.
 But as far as inflation goes, it is still a wait-and-watch for greater benefits since the unknown factors and geopolitical uncertainty of Russia-Ukraine aggression and oil and gas supply remain in the air.

 What lies ahead?

 In Canada, the expectation is that the Bank of Canada will be hawkish and raise 75 bps on July 13 rate announcement.
 The primary reason is that inflation is still rising and has not peaked.
 Other factors influencing the decision are the close interdependence of Canada-US economies and the lagging effect in Canada of what happens in the US.
-To make it clear, when the US catches a cold, Canada gets the sniffles a few weeks later.
+To clarify, when the US catches a cold, Canada gets the sniffles a few weeks later.
 As inflation has just about peaked in the US, it is still rising in Canada.
 Having set the expectation, let’s look at a few more aspects.

 What is the impact on Real Estate?

-The cost of borrowing has increased both on fixed-rate and variable rate sides, making it more expensive to buy a home.
+The cost of borrowing has increased both on fixed-rate and variable-rate sides, making it more expensive to buy a home.